diversity

 How fashion outlines a political view

-Fashion and politics are connected, indeed some people in the field release straightforward statements.
+Fashion and politics are connected, and in fact, some people in the field release some straightforward statements.

 The Italian elections, held yesterday, caused concern about the risk of undermining what our parents and grandparents have tried to achieve so far.
 Something that still was a work in progress but now looks more like a “work in regress.”
 A political and cultural setback considering it is the first far-right government since Mussolini.
 Yes, it sounds scary.